FZJ-INM1-BDA/demics/README.md

 ```

 ## Development
-Clone colamatch from github and install with with option -e, so that now reinstallation is needed for every update.
+Clone colamatch from github and install with option -e, so that no reinstallation is needed for every update.
 ```bash
 git clone https://github.com/FZJ-INM1-BDA/colamatch.git
 cd colamatch